 Welcome to the SEND department page.

-This department is led by Miss S Horn and it comprises a team of teaching assistants who support students across the two Academies, in addition there are two Inclusion officers who support students throughout the day.
-We are located in the Jon Egging building and our facilities include two large teaching rooms.
+This department is led by Miss H Chappel (SENDCo) and Steve Viney (Deputy SENDCo) and it comprises of a team of specialised staff who support students across the two Academies.
+In addition there are two Inclusion officers who support students throughout the day and with the organisation of the department.
+We are located in the Brundle building and our facilities include an Inclusion office, teaching room and a sensory room.

 What we do:

-We provide support for students who have additional learning needs relating to categories of SEND defined in the SEN Code of Practice document as:
+We provide support for students who have additional learning needs relating to categories of SEND, defined in the DfE SEN Code of Practice document as:

 - Cognition and learning difficulties